fardeen9983/Ultimate-Dux/Languages/Ruby/Basics/Readme.md

 Hence this also acts like a dictionary, where key value pairs are stored

+## File I/O

+Ruby has in-built features to read and write to file.
+We can read data from file as input and write data to files.

 ## References

 1. [Ruby Programming Language - Full Course](https://www.youtube.com/watch?v=t_ispmWmdjY)